packardG/cs326-TeamLoon/README.md

  ```
  node app.js
  ```

- There will be a boolean value inside of the application that will start it in "admin mode", which will only be used when performing maintenance

  There will be a boolean value inside of the application that will start it in "admin mode", which will only be used when performing maintenance on the site.